deciob/introducing-elm-with-world-bank-example/Introduction.md

   * This also makes testing very easy.

 * **You can introduce elm into your app progressively**
   * No need to make a big commitment at the beginning.
-You can try it out on small parts of your application and see how it works out for you.
+You can try it out on small parts of your application and see how it works out.
   * Elm can also communicate with JavaScript via ports.
 Handy if you need some functionality from an external JavaScript library.

 * **Elm will make you a better JavaScript programmer**
-  * Makes you more disciplined
+  * Helps you to be more disciplined
-  * Helps you to better realize some JavaScript pitfalls
+  * Helps you to better understand some of JavaScript worst pitfalls